jwlin/b2g-monkey/app_example/Readme.md

-# Install the example apps in /test-apps
+# Install the example apps

 ## Install the apps in b2g desktop client